Nico3125/Teilor-scraper/README.md

 # Teilor-scraper
-A scraper to analize data from Teilor.ro
+A crawler to analize data from Teilor.ro using scrapy.